I Love Walking In France

 Practical tips for long-distance walking—preparation, packing and avoiding blisters

-Purchase the 2024 edition of the Midi Canal (PDF) guidebook
+Purchase the Midi Canal (PDF) guidebook

 Checkout Added to cart